mednche/VanillaGAN-MNIST-Keras/README.md

 # VanillaGAN-MNIST-Keras

-Standard GAN implemented on top of keras/tensorflow.
+Standard GAN implemented on top of keras/tensorflowGPU applied to the MNIST dataset.

 ## Vanilla GAN